svenseeberg/data-diode/TROUBLESHOOTING.md

 Problem: After switching to a new major release, for example 7.6 to 7.7, the `download_packages` tool fails to resolve some dependencies.

-Solution: Remove the full `[amd64/dependencies]` section from the config file.
+Solution: Remove the full `[amd64/dependencies]` section from the config file and set the version for each package to `*`.

 ## Network Device Inactive